W.S. BRISTER & SON LTD

 WHEN YOUR FAMILY SUFFERS THE LOSS OF A LOVED ONE, WE ARE HERE TO SUPPORT, GUIDE AND REASSURE YOU – EVERY STEP OF THE WAY.

-For over fifty years, we have been serving Sherborne and the surrounding towns and villages.
-With our small, dedicated team, we provide a level of personal and dignified care that exceeds expectations.
+For over fifty years, we have supported families in Sherborne and the surrounding towns and villages with personal, dignified care.

 We are here for you.